davatorium/rofi/README.md

 Rofi is not:

-*   A preview application.
-In other words, it will not show a (small) preview of images, movies or other files.
 *   A UI toolkit.
 *   A library to be used in other applications.
 *   An application that can support every possible use-case.
 It tries to be generic enough to be usable by everybody.
-    * Specific functionality can be added using scripts or plugins.
+    * Specific functionality can be added using scripts or plugins, many exists.
 *   Just a dmenu replacement.
 The dmenu functionality is a nice 'extra' to **rofi**, not its main purpose.